MLP28/shared-emotion-inference-mpfc/README.md

 This repository contains the MATLAB analysis code associated with the paper:

 > **Socially shared emotions shape the activity of the medial prefrontal cortex during inference of others' emotional states**
 > Le Petit, Gagnepain, ...
-Laisney, 2026 Cell Reports
+Laisney, 2026 Cell Reports (accepted in principle; pending final revisions).

 ---